buepro/typo3-bexio/Documentation/Introduction/Index.rst

       // Get the ApiService with the GeneralUtility or by dependency injection
       $apiService = GeneralUtility::makeInstance(ApiService::class);
-      // Initialize the service with the request and get a client
+      // Initialize the service with the request and get the client
       $client = $apiService->initialize($serverRequest)->getClient();
-      // Load the tokens obtained by the Bexio authentication server
+      // Or get the client from an already initialized service
-      $client->loadTokens($apiService->getTokensFile());
+      $clientInOtherScope = (GeneralUtility::makeInstance(ApiService::class))->getClient();

 #.
 Use the client